nkatzz/LearningApps/README.md

 ## Learning Apps

-Various applications of learning with OLED & WOLED, including background knowledge, language bias and data pre-processing tools.
+Tools (e.g. data pre-processing, BK & language bias) for running learning on various datasets.

 ## Installation

-Follow the instructions for downloading and installing ORL (https://github.com/nkatzz/ORL).
-This project uses ORL as a dependency, so simply run ``sbt +publishLocal`` from within ORL's root directory.
+This project uses ORL as a dependency.
+Follow the instructions for downloading and installing ORL (https://github.com/nkatzz/ORL) and then run ``sbt +publishLocal`` from within ORL's root directory.

+Also, run the ``intree.sh`` script from within the ``scripts`` directory.